RohitShah1706/Vercel-Clone-V1/README.md

 1.  https://www.youtube.com/watch?v=Ch5VhJzaoaI
 2.  https://www.youtube.com/watch?v=UNUz1-msbOM

-TODO: use rootDir while building the project
-TODO: remove boilerplate code of prisma catching error & other stuff from project
 TODO: see how to create hooks using Octokit
 TODO: use redis only as caching layer: remove publish tasks & status onto queue
 TODO: add getOrSetCache function & use redis as caching: for /status of "upload-server"